3mdeb/openpower-coreboot-docs/devnotes/tpm.md

 ******
 ### TPM on [LibreBMC][LibreBMC-site]

-Embed TPM into an alternative BMC hardware that's still in development?
+Embed TPM into an alternative BMC hardware that's still in development.
-The BMC itself is implemented as a custom extension card defined by [DC-SCM]?
+The BMC itself is implemented as a custom extension card defined by [DC-SCM] which needs a compatible motherboard.

+Overall this doesn't look feasible.
+[Kestrel] on the other hand can be used with Talos II as is, but also lacks TPM and ASpeed BMC needs to be disabled after power on so it doesn't interfere.
+There might also be compatibility issues with coreboot port and this project is too in development.
+Still looks more realistic than LibreBMC.

 * **Pros**
   * Open hardware.

 * **Cons**
   * Project is in an early phase of development.
+  * Can't be used with already existing boards.

 * **Risks**
   * Current design does not have TPM connector (because it's builtin?).
-  * Not possible without redesign Talos board?

 * **Implementation effort**